WisconsinRobotics/WRoverSoftware/README.md

 ### Branches

-- The `main` Branch is protected and will only accept changes through a peer reviewed merge request. `main` should include fully functionally, hardware compatable code.
+- The `master` Branch is protected and will only accept changes through a peer reviewed merge request. `master` should include fully functionally, hardware compatable code.
 If hardware or software archeture changes make the branch unviable, the commit will be marked at deprecated with the date on the change.
 - The `development` branch is unprotected and to be used for untested changes.
-The branch will be rebased on any changes to `main`.
+The branch will be rebased on any changes to `master`.
 - Public branches will be named
 `<dev type>/<project|misc>-[issue number]-<brief description>`
 	- `feature/` branches are clean, buildable, and only rebased before a pull request or when nescessary